icooper21/aws-cowrie-splunk-honeypot/README.md

 ---

+---

 # 🏗️ Architecture Overview

-The environment consists of two Ubuntu-based Amazon EC2 instances deployed within AWS.
-The first EC2 instance hosts the Cowrie SSH honeypot and listens for inbound SSH connections on TCP port **2222**.
-Captured events are securely forwarded to a second EC2 instance running Splunk Enterprise through the **HTTP Event Collector (HEC)** over TCP port **8088**.
-Splunk indexes the events in a dedicated **cowrie** index, where they can be searched, analyzed, and visualized using Search Processing Language (SPL).
+* Two Ubuntu-based Amazon EC2 instances deployed within AWS.
+* Cowrie SSH honeypot captures inbound SSH login attempts.
+* Security events are forwarded to Splunk Enterprise using the HTTP Event Collector (HEC).
+* Events are indexed in a dedicated **cowrie** index.
+* Splunk Search & Reporting is used to search, monitor, and visualize attack activity.

 ```text
                     Internet